aulasneo/edx-submissions/docs/source/decisions/0001-submissionqueuerecord-gradual-migration-from-xqueue-system.rst

-1. Creation of SubmissionQueueRecord Model for XQueue Migration
+1. Creation of ExternalGraderDetail Model for XQueue Migration
 ###############################################################

 Status